-Per state law and Governing Board policy, school employees and certain volunteers who reasonably believe that a child has been the victim of neglect, abuse, and/or non-accidental injury, or sexual offenses must report suspected activity to Department of Child Safety (DCS) and/or local law enforcement agencies.
+Per state law and Governing Board policy, Governing Board members, school employees and volunteers who reasonably believe that a child has been the victim of neglect, abuse, and/or non-accidental injury, sexual offenses or a reportable offense as defined by A.R.S. § 13-3620, must report suspected activity to Department of Child Safety (DCS) and/or local law enforcement agencies.
 Where a parent or guardian is the alleged abuser, school personnel are not to notify parent or guardian.
 DCS and law enforcement agencies are responsible for notification.
-Should the alleged perpetrator be other than a member of the child's family, volunteer and school personnel shall follow reasonable notification procedures.
+Should the alleged perpetrator be other than a member of the child's family, mandatory reporters shall follow reasonable notification procedures.